saturnboy/learning_spritekit_swift/README.md

 A few sample scenes exercising the different aspects of SpriteKit game dev in Swift.

-**learning_spritekit** - simple example app to exercise SpriteKit, with some scenes:
+**LearningSpriteKit** - simple example app to exercise SpriteKit, with some scenes:

 * __GameScene__ - basic sprite motion and touch handling
 * __GameScene2__ - fancy actions